IronhandedLayman/OnHomeRow/README.md

 ## Next episode

 - Ep.
-22: Thu 10 Mar 2022: Building larger code in Turing Complete
+22: Thu 10 Mar 2022: Using IHASM in Turing Complete!

 ## Future Schedule

 - Ep.
-23: Sun 13 Mar 2022: Complete change of tack, PROJECT UM!
+23: Sun 13 Mar 2022: PROJECT UM and the Cult of the Bound Variable part 1 of MANY
+- Ep.
+24: Mon 14 Mar 2022: Finishing up remaining challenges in Turing Complete if any
+- Ep.
+25: Tue 15 Mar 2022: PROJECT UM and the Cult of the Bound Variable part 2
+- Ep.
+26: Wed 16 Mar 2022: Turing Complete: Creating the UM Assembler part 1

 ## Historical episodes